pondrejk/dizzer/chap-carto_insight.md

 These challenges were formulated based on project experience with relatively static historical data inputs, which underlines why dynamic geovisualistaion of real-time data is hard: much of the advice is almost impossible to follow for volatile real-time data inflow.
 TODO -- something more

 TODO: restructure all below:

-## Objections and Resposnses
+## 2.4 Objections and Responses

 Not surprisingly, data visualisation is seen as a good tool for achieving a desirable goal in most of the literature, this thesis included.
-But there are some objections that target naive justificaton of visualisation practice or it's future viability.
+But there are some objections that target naive justification of visualisation practice or it's future viability.
 Here we outline some of the objections and possible responses to them as they may shed light on possible tracks of future evolution of cartography.

 ---------

+### Hiding system complexity (and intervention risks)

-*Obj1*: By reducing the complex system into comprehensable chunks, data visualisation invites unwarranted interventions that may produce disasterous effects.
+**Obj1**: By reducing the complex system into comprehensible chunks, data visualisation invites unwarranted interventions that may produce disastrous effects.

-- secnond order effects (taleb)
+- second order effects (taleb)
 - impossibility of prediction of rare events (taleb)
 - nature as complex system cascading effects (zizek) -- nature melts into air and what to do about it
-- why systems surprise us (meadows)
+- why systems surprise us (meadows) @meadows2008thinking
 - system theory itself as a dangerous simplification (harvey) environment vs culture

 Mapping complex systems?
 Beyond the rational naivety about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt...